What Is Automated Data Integration? Benefits, Examples, and How It Works

 Why automated data integration matters

 The stakes for data-driven decision-making have never been higher.
 Research from McKinsey shows that organizations that effectively harness data are 23 times more likely to acquire customers and 19 times more likely to be profitable.
+Those multipliers explain why data integration has moved from a back-office IT concern to a boardroom priority.

-But achieving that level of performance is difficult without automation.
+Achieving that level of performance is difficult without automation.
 Manual integration processes often result in:

 - Delays in reporting and analytics